 Don’t want to use cream cheese?
 Check out my full list of small batch frosting recipes to mix and match.

-To store unfrosted cupcakes, place them in an airtight container (deep enough so you don’t mess up the frosting).
-Let them sit at room temperature for up to 1 week.
+To store cupcakes, place them in an airtight container (deep enough so you don’t mess up the frosting) for up to 1 week.

-You don’t need to refrigerate naked red velvet cupcakes.
+You don’t need to refrigerate unfrosted red velvet cupcakes.
 However, once you add cream cheese frosting you do need to refrigerate them.

 Let sit at room temperature for about 15-30 minutes before serving to get rid of the chill.